 5. Detailed Statement of Revenues, Expenditures and a Fund Balance (Balance Sheet)

 As a reader of the above information, you should place emphasis on how the organization received its funding and how much was spent on the mission.
 Larger organizations such as the Red Cross or the American Heart Association can achieve an economy of scale and get a greater percentage of their revenues to fulfill the mission.
 The smaller organizations such as your local boys and girls club will have a more difficult time achieving an 80% ratio of total program expenditures to total revenue.
-So use some discretion in evaluating the organization.
+Use some discretion in evaluating the organization.
 Many of the smaller non-profits have no payroll at all.
 Examples include your Little League chapter or the local high school band.
 Here, costs are borne mostly by the volunteers and it is not uncommon for the organization to have a very high percentage of program expenditures to total receipts.
-It is when the organization begins to have professional staff to support the mission that auxiliary costs are required such as office space/utilities/insurance etc. So as a reader use some discretion in interpreting the information.
+It is when the organization begins to have professional staff to support the mission that auxiliary costs are required such as office space/utilities/insurance etc. As a reader, use some discretion in interpreting the information.

 Other types of information that can be gleaned from the 990 include how much is spent to fundraise the dollars.
 What is the compensation package of the highest paid staff?
 What exactly is the organization’s mission and how much was truly spent achieving the mission.